Toheed-Ali/File-Explorer-OOP-project/README.md

 # 🗂️ Virtual File Explorer

 A console-based Virtual File Explorer built using Object-Oriented Programming (OOP) principles in C++.
 This project simulates basic file system operations with support for folders, `.txt`, and `.cpp` files.
-Designed using clean architecture and proper class relationships such as inheritance, composition, aggregation, and association.
+Designed using clean architecture and proper class relationships such as inheritance, composition, aggregation, and association

 # Features